Anjem Choudary: Al-Muhajiroun

 Choudary embraced Islamism and, with the Islamist militant leader Omar Bakri Muhammed, co-founded al-Muhajiroun, a Salafi organisation.
-The two men had met at a local mosque, where Bakri was giving a tafsir (an interpretation of the Qur'an).
-In 2002, following a bazaar organised by al-Muhajiroun (advertised by leaflet and word of mouth), Choudary gave a talk on education in Slough.
+The two men had met at a local mosque, where Bakri was giving a tafsir.
+In 2002, following a bazaar organised by al-Muhajiroun, Choudary gave a talk on education in Slough.
 His lecture outlined his ideas for a parallel system of Islamic education in the UK and included elements of the group's ideology.
 In the same year, although they were refused a permit by the then Mayor of London Ken Livingstone, on 25 August the group held a rally in London.
 Choudary was summonsed to Bow Street Magistrates' Court in January 2003, on charges which included "exhibiting a notice, advertisement or any other written or pictorial matter", "using apparatus for the amplification of sound", "making a public speech or address" and "organising an assembly".

 In 2003 or 2004, he organised an Islamic-themed camping trip, at which Bakri lectured, on the 54 acre grounds of the Jameah Islamiyah School in East Sussex.
 Advertised by word-of-mouth, the trip was attended by 50 Muslim men, most of whom were members of al-Muhajiroun.
 Bakri later claimed the camp's activities included lectures on Islam, football and paintballing.
 In September 2006, following allegations that it was used in the training and recruitment of terrorists, police searched the school.
-According to testimony from Al Qaeda suspects held at the Guantanamo Bay detention camp, in 1997 and 1998 Abu Hamza and groups of around 30 of his followers held training camps at the school, which included training with AK47 rifles and handguns, and a mock rocket launcher.
+According to testimony from Al Qaeda suspects held at the Guantanamo Bay detention camp, in 1997 and 1998, Abu Hamza and groups of around 30 of his followers held training camps at the school, which included training with AK47 rifles and handguns, and a mock rocket launcher.
 No arrests were made, and students and faculty were allowed to return on 23 September 2006, the first day of Ramadan.